apache/cxf/distribution/src/main/release/samples/jax_rs/spark/README.txt

 curl -X POST -H "Accept: text/plain" -H "Content-Type: text/plain" -d "Hello Spark" http://localhost:9000/spark/stream

+2. Simple one way text processing:

+curl -X POST -H "Accept: text/plain" -H "Content-Type: text/plain" -d "Hello Spark" http://localhost:9000/spark/streamOneWay

-2. PDF/ODT/ODP processing:
+3. PDF/ODT/ODP processing:

 Open multipart.html located in src/main/resources, locate any PDF or OpenOffice text or presentation file available on the local disk and upload.

-Note Spark restricts that only a single streaming context can be active in JVM at a given moment of time.
-This is the error which will be logged if you try to access the demo server concurrently:
+Note Spark restricts that only a single streaming context can be active in JVM at a given moment of time. demo.jaxrs.server.simple.Server creates a new context per every request so this is the error which will be logged if you try to access this demo server concurrently:

 "org.apache.spark.SparkException: Only one SparkContext may be running in this JVM (see SPARK-2243).
 To ignore this error, set spark.driver.allowMultipleContexts = true".

+However demo.jaxrs.server.socket.Server creates only a single context and its JAX-RS frontend can process multiple requests concurrently without having to set "spark.driver.allowMultipleContexts = true".